yanivomc/devopshift-welcome/welcome/docker/kafka/welcome.md

 ### KAFKA PLAYGROUND
 Welcome to Kafka playground.
+In this lab, you have access to KUBECTL and to VisualCode in a browser (IDE)

+VSCODE IDE PASSWORD: devopshift

 Once your terminal is available,
 Allow a few moments for your Kafka environments to bootstrap.